JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 (ImageInspector) pkg> add Colors
 ```

-With the Colors package installed, we have to add `using Colors` into the ImageInspector package.
-Then we can define the `image` as follows
+With the Colors package installed, we have to add `using Colors` into the ImageInspector module.
+Then we can define the `image` as follows.

 ```julia
 module ImageInspector